yigitocak/text-based-rpg-game/README.md

 # Project

-This repository contains my mini project for an RPG game.
+This repository contains my project for an RPG game.
 The game features a hero on a quest to defeat the dragon Drakorath and save the town of Serenity's Rest.
 Along the way, players can battle monsters, purchase weapons, and level up their character.

  ## [Text Based RPG Game](https://yigitocak.github.io/text-based-rpg-game)
   - **Description**: A text-based RPG game where players must defeat monsters and purchase weapons to become the legendary Dragon Slayer.